 The core ideas encompass the content that occurs at each grade and provides the background knowledge for students to develop sense-making around phenomena.
 The core ideas center around understanding the causes of phenomena in physical, earth and space, and life science; the principles, theories, and models that support that understanding; engineering and technological applications; and societal implications.
-The Arizona Science Standards integrate learning progressions from A Framework for K-12 Science Education 4 to build a coherent progression of learning for these core ideas from elementary school through high school.
-The following fourteen big ideas for knowing science and using science are adapted from Working with Big Ideas of Science Education 2 and represent student understanding of each core idea at the end of high school.
+The Arizona Science Standards integrate learning progressions from A Framework for K-12 Science Education to build a coherent progression of learning for these core ideas from elementary school through high school.
+The following fourteen big ideas for knowing science and using science are adapted from Working with Big Ideas of Science Education and represent student understanding of each core idea at the end of high school.

-Core Ideas for Knowing Science P1: All matter in the Universe is made of Atoms are the building blocks of all normal matter, living and nonliving.
-The behavior and very small particles. arrangement of the atoms explains the properties of different materials.
+Core Ideas for Knowing Science P1: All matter in the Universe is made of very small particles.
+Atoms are the building blocks of all normal matter, living and nonliving.
+The behavior and arrangement of the atoms explains the properties of different materials.
 In chemical reactions atoms are rearranged to form new substances.
-Each atom has a nucleus, containing neutrons and protons, surrounded by electrons.
-The opposite electric charges of protons and electrons attract each other, keeping atoms together and accounting for the formation of some compounds.
-Physicists and astronomers have begun to investigate other types of matter, dark matter, antimatter, and negative matter, which are also thought to be made up of very small particles.
+Each atom has a nucleus. containing neutrons and protons, surrounded by electrons.
+The opposite electric charges of protons and electrons attract each other keeping atoms together and accounting for the formation of some compounds.
+Physicists and astronomers have begun to investigate other made up of very small particles.
 Those particles may or may not be atoms and tend to react differently to forces than normal matter.
 P2: Objects can affect other objects at a All objects have an effect on other objects without being in contact with them.
 In some cases, distance. the effect travels out from the source to the receiver in the form of radiation such as visible light.
 In other cases, action at a distance is explained in terms of the existence of a field of influence between objects, such as a magnetic, electric, or gravitational field.
 Gravity is a universal force of attraction between all objects, however large or small, keeping the planets in orbit around the Sun and causing terrestrial objects to fall towards the center of the Earth.
 P3: Changing the movement of an object A force acting on an object is not seen directly but is detected by its effect on the object's requires a net force to be acting on it. motion or shape.
 If an object is not moving, the forces acting on it are equal in size and opposite in direction, balancing each other.
 Since gravity affects all objects on Earth, there is always another force opposing gravity when an object is at rest.
 Unbalanced forces cause change in movement in the direction of the net force.
 When opposing forces acting on an object are not in the same line they cause the object to turn or twist.
 This effect is used in some simple machines.
-D4.
-The total amount of anoray in a P4: The total amount of energy in a The total amount of energy in the Universe is always the same but can be transferred from closed system is always the same but can one energy store to another during an event. be transferred from one energy store to Many processes or events involve changes and require an energy source to make them another during an event. happen.
-Energy can be transferred from one body or group of bodies to another in various ways.
+P4: The total amount of energy in a The total amount of energy in the Universe is always the same but can be transferred from closed system is always the same but can one energy store to another during an event. be transferred from one energy store to Many processes or events involve changes and require an energy source to make them Arizona Department of Education Page 10 3 DRAFT -Learning Progression and Crosscutting another during an event. happen.
+Energy can be transferred from one body or group of bodies to another in va ways.
 In these processes, some energy becomes less easy to use.
 Energy cannot be created or destroyed.
-E1: The composition of the Earth and its atmosphere and the natural and human processes occurring within them shape the Earth's surface and its climate.
-Radiation from the Sun heats the Earth's surface and causes convection currents in the air and oceans creating climates.
-Below the surface, heat from the Earth's interior causes movement in the molten rock.
-This in turn leads to movement of the plates which form the Earth's crust, creating volcanoes and earthquakes.
-The solid surface is constantly changing through the formation and weathering of rock.
-E2: The Earth and our Solar System are a very small part of one of many galaxies within the Universe. , , , , L1: Organisms are organized on a cellular basis and have a finite life span.
-All organisms are constituted of one or more cells.
-Multicellular organisms have cells that are differentiated according to their function.
-All the basic functions of life are the result of what happens inside the cells which make up an organism.
-Growth is the result of multiple cell divisions.
-L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms.
-Food provides materials and energy for organisms to carry out the basic functions of life and to grow.
-Green plants and some bacteria are able to use energy from the Sun to generate complex food molecules.
-Animals obtain energy by breaking down complex food molecules and are ultimately dependent on green plants as their source of energy.
-In any ecosystem, there is competition among species for the energy resources and materials they need to live L3: Genetic information is passed down from one generation of organisms to and reproduce.
-Genetic information in a cell is held in the chemical DNA.
-Genes determine the development and structure of organisms.
-In asexual reproduction all the genes in the offspring come from another. one parent.
-In sexual reproduction half of the genes come from each parent.
-L4: The theory of evolution seeks to make clear the unity and diversity of living and extinct organisms.
-Over countless generations changes resulting from natural diversity within a species are believed to lead to the selection of those individuals best suited to survive under certain conditions.
-Species not able to respond sufficiently to changes in their environment become extinct.